Easy Seafood Paella Recipe (with Saffron Aioli)

 • Bubbles!
 Think Cava or Sparkling Rosé.
 The bubbles help cut down on the richness of the paella, but they’re light enough so as to not overpower the delicate seafood.

-If you loved this easy Seafood Paella recipe I would appreciate it so much if you would give it a star review!
+If you loved this saffron paella, I would appreciate it so much if you would give this recipe a ⭐️star review⭐️!
 Also, be sure to snap a picture of your finished dish and share it with me on Instagram using the hashtag #platingsandpairings and tagging me @platingsandpairings.

 For more great Platings and Pairings recipes, be sure to follow me on InstagramTikTokPinterest and Facebook.